echorebel/play-store-autoscale/README.md

 # play-store-autoscale
 this script in combination with a cronjob or any other trigger from your CI system can take care of scaling a release on play-store automatically.
-Optionally it can also informs your colleagues in a slack channel.
+Optionally it can also inform your colleagues in a slack channel.

 ## Requirements
 - play store service account + json with credentials, see usage 1.
 - python 3.x
 - `pip` for installing required modules
-- install requirements via `pip install -r requirements.txt`
+- install requirements via `pip install -r requirements.txt` (where u execute)

 ## Usage